Membership And Account Agreement

 12. TRANSACTION LIMITATIONS -

 a.
 Withdrawal Restrictions.
-We will pay checks or drafts, permit withdrawals, and make transfers from available balance in your account.
+We will pay checks or drafts, permit withdrawals, and make transfers from the available balance in your account.
 The availability of funds in your account may be delayed as described in our Funds Availability Policy Disclosure.
-We may also pay checks or drafts, permit withdrawals, and make transfers from your account from insufficient available balance if you have established an overdraft protection plan or, if you do not have such a plan with us, in accordance with our overdraft payment policy.
+We may also pay checks or drafts, permit withdrawals, and make transfers when you have an insufficient available balance in your account if you have established an overdraft protection plan or, if you do not have such a plan with us, in accordance with our overdraft payment policy.

-We may refuse to allow a withdrawal in some situations and will advise you accordingly if: (1) there is a dispute between account owners (unless a court has ordered the Credit Union to allow the withdrawal); (2) a legal garnishment or attachment is served; (3) the account secures any obligation to us; (4) required documentation has not been presented; or (5) you fail to repay a credit union loan on time.
-We may require you to give written notice of seven (7) to 60 days before any intended withdrawals.
+We may refuse to allow a withdrawal in some situations and will advise you accordingly if, for example: (1) there is a dispute between account owners (unless a court has ordered the Credit Union to allow the withdrawal); (2) a legal garnishment or attachment is served; (3) the account secures any obligation to us; (4) required documentation has not been presented; or (5) you fail to repay a credit union loan on time.
+We may require you to give written notice of 7 to 60 days before any intended withdrawals.

-13. CERTIFICATE ACCOUNTS - Any time deposit, term share, share certificate, or certificate of deposit account allowed by state law (certificate account), whichever we offer, is subject to the terms of this Agreement, the Truth-in-Savings Disclosure, and the Account Receipt for each account, the terms of which are incorporated herein by reference.
+13. CERTIFICATE ACCOUNTS - Any term share, share certificate, time deposit or certificate of deposit account (certificate account), whichever we offer as allowed by applicable federal or state law, is subject to the terms of this Agreement, the Truth-in-Savings Disclosure, the Account Receipt for each account, and any other documents we provide for the account, the terms of which are incorporated herein by reference.

 14. OVERDRAFTS -